infinitum-dev/mobile-sdk/README.md

 taskId - The id of task
 action - The action performed in task.
 Possible values (start / pause / stop) type - The type of task.
 Possible values (task / entity / project) onSuccess Function that will be executed if the request succeeds.
-Returns [WorklogResponse](#WorklogResponse) object. onFailure Function that will be executed if the request fails.
+Returns nothing. onFailure Function that will be executed if the request fails.
 Returns an [ErrorResponse](#ErrorResponse) object.

 ---